-Australia’s trade policy is geared towards increasing job opportunities, getting a fair deal in the international market for an overall increase in economic activity.
-The EU and Australia share almost-identical goals in regards to the current international trade environment such as trade in services, liberalization of trade in green products and others.
-The EU and Australia run their trade and economic relations under the guidance of the October 2008 EU-Australia Partnership framework.
+So far, the EU and Australia run their trade and economic relations under the guidance of the October 2008 EU-Australia Partnership framework.
 Apart from the cooperation of trade in services, a multilateral trade system and investment issue, the framework aims to reduce barriers in order to facilitate trade.
 On 22 May 2018, the Council of the European Union adopted the decision authorizing the opening of negotiations for a Free Trade Agreement between the EU and Australia - as of today, those negotiations are ongoing.

 How to Export to Europe from Australia

-Exporting goods and services from Australia can increase your turnover and profits as well as help you grow into new, international markets.
-Although there are various challenges with exports and international trade, there is plenty of information to help your expansion go smoothly.
+Importing goods and services from Australia to Europe can increase your profits as well as help you grow into new international markets.
+Although there are challenges related to starting international trade, there is plenty of information to help you start off..